moja-global/FLINT-UI/README.md

 - FLINT: Full Lands Integration Tool
 - RothC: Rothamstead Carbon model

-We recommend using ESLint and the prettier plugins to make conforming to the Vue style guide easy.
-There are official integration for VSCode and Atom editors.
+We recommend using ESLint and the prettier plugins to make conforming to the Vue style guide easily.
+There is official integration for VSCode and Atom editors.
 Find out more [here](https://eslint.vuejs.org/user-guide/).

 If you have ESLint installed globally, you can run it from the `flint.ui` directory.
 For example, this will detect any errors in the `src` folder: